tjqscott/dory/README.md

 ---

-## The file
+## Get started

+Create `CHANGELOG.md` in your repo root:

 ```markdown
 # Project Changelog
 <!-- Append-only.
 One line per entry.
 No headings or blank lines. -->
 ```

-Copy this header into a file called `CHANGELOG.md` at your repo root and start writing.
-Git tracks it automatically alongside your code.
+Git tracks it automatically.
 Bold and inline code are fine.

 ---